vc-assist/frontend/README.md

 ## frontend

-> The frontend for VC Assist.
+> the frontend for VC Assist

+### commands

+- `git submodule foreach "git pull"` - updates all submodules